Canada Housing Infrastructure Fund

 What types of information or data must be included in an application?

-Applications must include data that support project eligibility and merit criteria, including, but not limited to, number of housing units enabled by the project, pressing nature of the need for housing and its enabling infrastructure, densification, and ability to advance other national priorities (e.g., climate-change mitigation, resilience, etc.).
-For more information, please consult the Applicant Guide. -
+Applications must include data that support project eligibility and, under the Direct Delivery stream, merit criteria.
+These criteria include, but are not limited to, number of housing units enabled by the project, pressing nature of the need for housing and its enabling infrastructure, densification, and ability to advance other national priorities (e.g., climate-change mitigation, resilience, etc.).
+For more information, please consult the Direct Delivery Applicant guide or PT Stream Program Guide.

-HICC will only accept applications submitted via its HICC Funding Portal.
+Under the Direct Delivery stream, HICC will only accept applications submitted via the HICC Funding Portal.
 For any applicants facing a challenge with that approach, please contact the CHIF team at chif-fcil@infc.gc.ca to discuss options.

 Project eligibility